astronomer/docs/software/configure-deployment.md

 ## Select a resource strategy

-A Deployment's resource strategy defines how you can allocate CPU and memory to the Deployment's Airflow components.
-Astronomer Software offers two different **Resource strategies**: **Custom Resources** and **Astronomer Units (AUs)**.
+A Deployment's **Resource Strategy** defines how you can allocate CPU and memory to the Deployment's Airflow components.
+Astronomer Software offers two different resource strategies: **Custom Resources** and **Astronomer Units (AUs)**.

 An AU is equivalent to 0.1 CPU and 0.375 GiB of memory.
 If you set your resource strategy to **Astronomer Units**, you can only scale components based on this resource ratio.
+Components must use the same AU value for both CPU and memory.

 If you set your resource strategy to **Custom Resources**, you can freely set CPU and memory for each component without a predetermined ratio.
 See [Customize resource usage](customize-resource-usage.md).